 In the Aleutians, as is the case in many Arctic communities, marine life is the center of the subsistence and cultural practices.
 Our societies were built on the oceans, the waterways, the tides and all of the beings within them.
 At one point in time, some of these societies were numbered in the tens of thousands, today; the population in our coastal communities is a fraction of this.
 However, the workload has not decreased; it has increased in Indigenous communities.
 Not only are the men and women living in their traditional lands still hunters and fishers, but they are also teachers, lawyers, politicians, businessmen, pilots, health professionals and government officials.
 The small populations often dictate that people play multiple roles within the communities.
 The person who is the maintenance man at the school is also often on the City Council and the Native Corporation Board, running a fishing boat and hunting and gathering for his family.
 The woman lobbying for funding to keep schools open, flying to and from Washington DC and Juneau, understands the importance of knowing who the senior senator on the appropriations committee is working with on legislation that could impact their communities.
-At the same time, they could be planning a traditional feast to entertain and feed hundreds of people while writing testimony about genetic studies of marine speciesmanagement of those marine resources.
+At the same time, they could be planning a traditional feast to entertain and feed hundreds of people while writing testimony about genetic studies of marine species and then discussing with states the management of those marine resources.
 Whatever is happening though, people want and need to be fully engaged in all pieces of a project.
 This engagement includes but is not limited to planning, implementation, and supervision of such projects.
-This will not look the same in each community and it is up to those who are interested in pursuing the project to spend time learning about the community and having conversations about the goals of the project and what this could mean for the future of the region and of the resources.
+This will not look the same in each community, and it is up to those who are interested in pursuing the project to spend time learning about the community and having conversations about the goals of the project and what this could mean for the future of the region and of the resources.
 Obtaining a platform of understanding for all parties should be at the forefront of these conversations.

 When we approach leaders in Arctic communities, acknowledgement that their time is valued and appreciated is necessary to properly engage with them.
-Every day they are inundated with information; some of it useful and some of it not.
-Making sure prior to research and development that it will add value to the community can help to ensure that projects are headed in the right direction and involve the right people.
-Further, time and space are not defined in the same way as it is for societies and value systems approaches to understanding the environment may not be familiar to the visitors seeking engagement.
+Every day, they are inundated with information; some of it useful and some of it not.
+Making sure prior to research and development that these activities will add value to the community can help to ensure that projects are headed in the right direction and involve the right people.
+Further, time and space are not defined in the same way as it is for Western societies, and value systems.
+The approaches to understanding the environment may not be familiar to the visitors seeking engagement.
 Being cognizant of this and the multiple roles people play in order to continue a traditional lifestyle while providing for the future of their communities is key to beginning the conversations that lead to fully engaging the people in the Aleutians and in the Arctic as a whole.

-.
-Henry Huntington, USA
+5.5 Henry Huntington, USA